(March - June)

 East Coast Fusion has already helped save players and their families over $10,200,000 in college expenses?
 Become the next player to earn a scholarship!

-Tryouts for the 2013 Travel Teams in Virginia will take place Saturday, March 9th at The Miller School of Albemarle.
+Tryouts for the 2014 Travel Teams in Virginia will take place on Saturday, March 8th at The Miller School of Albemarle.
+There will be a makeup date for players who can't attend on March 8th.
+The makeup date will be Saturday, March 22nd, also at The Miller School.
 All players trying out must bring the attached form and a $10 tryout fee to the event.
 The times for tryouts are below, directions to the gym can be found by clicking the Teams link above.
+Contact Coach Dalton if you are unable to attend the March 8th tryout.

 There are so many options for places to play during the spring and summer.
 Depending on your grade and what your goals are, East Coast Fusion might be the perfect program for you.